Vikas Mahatme: Personal achievements

 Dr. Mahatme has had a bright professional career as an eye surgeon.
 He earned an international stature, evident by him being invited to demonstrate his surgical skills in various countries like Malaysia, Indonesia, Romania, Russia, Egypt, Iraq and also various places in India.
 Apart from being an expert surgeon and practitioner, he possesses a sharp mind as an innovating researcher.
 He is credited for developing 'Woodcutter's Nucleus Cracking’, a modern technique for phacoemulsification.
 He also developed a pigment for Corneal Tattooing and Filtration Enhancing knot for glaucoma surgeries.
 Mahatme is an eye surgeon of international repute and has successfully performed over one lakh eye surgeries.
 He is the first ophthalmologist to demonstrate live surgery that was telecasted via-two way audio-video conferencing in 32 cities in India simultaneously.
 His contributions are widely accepted throughout the ophthalmologist community.
 He is associated with the National Programme of Control of Blindness (N.P.C.B.).
 He has been the President, Geriatric Society of India.
 He is an active Member of the American Academy of Ophthalmology (A.A.O.), All India Ophthalmological Society (A.I.O.S.), D.O.S., M.O.S., V.O.S., and N.A.O.
 He has worked with various international NGOs like Sight Saver, Help-Age India, Impact India, Empathy Foundation, Orbis International, RPG Foundation, SAAD Foundation, Volkart Foundation, Vision 2020.
 He is a member of the Indian Nursing Council (since Aug 2017).
 He was awarded the Col. Rangachari Award by the All India Ophthalmological Society for the best paper read at the special plenary session of annual conference in 1996.

+In May 2024, the Ministry of Health and Family Welfare nominated Mahatme as the president of the All India Institute of Medical Sciences, Nagpur.